Knowledge, technology, and building science have given us the tools to prepare for, and mitigate damage from the threats we will face.

 We must be proactive and plan for natural hazards rather than just reacting to their impacts.
 By leveraging and strengthening community resources and enacting new policies, improving building codes and standards communities can (and are) increasing their ability to endure and recover from disasters.

 Building resiliently reduces the risk of loss, impacts on economies, infrastructure, and residents, and allows people to get back to normal quicker.
-Perhaps even improve "normal.”
+Perhaps even allowing communities to improve "normal.”

-We’ve been stuck in a “rinse and repeat” mentality when affected by natural disasters, tending to build back using the same way.
+We’ve been stuck in a “rinse and repeat” mentality when affected by natural disasters, tending to build back using the same methods.

-We can build better, some are building better, and everyone can build resilient.
+We can build better, some are already building better, and everyone can build resilient.